-James Cleverly, Minister for the Middle East and North Africa, responds to an Urgent Question on Iran’s decision to sentence Nazanin Zaghari-Ratcliffe on further charges.
+James Cleverly, Minister for the Middle East and North Africa, responds to a debate on the humanitarian situation in Yemen.

 James is the Minister for Middle East and North Africa at the Foreign, Commonwealth & Development Office (FCDO).
 James was first appointed as a joint Minister of State in the Foreign & Commonwealth Office and the Department for International Development on 13 February 2020.

 For details of his areas of responsibility visit his page on the FCDO section of the UK Government website: